-open to the public, the court will not assume that their contents have been generally disclosed, especially when this question is still pending before the district court in Fishman.
+Erlich argues that many of the Advanced Technology documents have been available in open court records in another case, Church of Scientology Int'l v.
+Fishman, destroying the necessary element of secrecy.
+However, the Fishman court recently issued an order sealing the file pending a decision on whether the documents are trade secrets.
+Even if those records were temporarily open to the public, the court will not assume that their contents have been generally disclosed, especially when this question is still pending before the district court in Fishman.
 Such a disclosure, without evidence that the secrets have become generally known, does not necessarily cause RTC to forfeit its trade secrets.
 The contrary result would mean that if documents were ever filed without a sealing order, even for a short time, the court would not be able to decide that they should be sealed because the documents would have lost their potential trade secret status by virtue of the temporary unsealing.
 The only fair result would be to allow trade secret status for works that are otherwise protectable as trade secrets unless they were somehow made generally available to the public during the period they were unsealed, such as by publication.

-Erlich further asserts that the Advanced Technology has been largely disclosed in the popular press ...
+Erlich further asserts that the Advanced Technology has been largely disclosed in the popular press.
 These articles may reveal information referring to or hinting at the trade secrets, but may not disclose the secrets themselves, see However, as previously noted, the court is not certain how to properly define the "secrets."
 To the extent that someone uses or discloses any information taken from any of these articles, there is clearly no trade secret claim.
 However, much of Erlich's postings copied all or almost all of sections of the Advanced Technology works, which is far more than has ever been disclosed in the popular press.
 In fact, several of the works posted by Erlich are not mentioned in any of the clippings in the Berger declaration.
-Arguably, the Church's alleged secrets are such that their value depends on the availability of the complete courses and not mere fragments, thus disclosures that describe parts of the works or disclose isolated portions do not necessarily suffice to ruin the value of the entire works as secrets.
-However, without a clearer definition of what constitute the "secrets," the court is unable to determine whether some have been made generally known to the public.
+Arguably, the Church's alleged secrets are such that their value depends on the availability of the complete courses and not mere fragments, thus disclosures that describe parts of the works or disclose isolated portions do not necessarily suffice to ruin the value of the enthe court finds that giving out the secrets to a large number of people, though no more than necessary, is not itself an unreasonable security step.